 It is important, when looking at these events in history, to remember that Andrew Jackson did not work alone.
 While there was some resistance to his Indian Removal actions, there was a lot of support.
 The United States voters who voted for Jackson because of his pro-Removal stance are also responsible.
-Some people considered Indian Removal a humanitarian gesture to help isolate the Indians from encroachment, but many others simply wanted more land.
-Davy Crockett who opposed the bill was ruined politically and left politics and Tennessee for Texas (where he died in the Alamo).
+The majority of Congress which voted in favor of the Indian Removal Act was also to blame.
+Andrew Jackson was just one man, but as President he epitomized all that was wrong with the US government's approach toward tribal rights and sovereignty.

 Title: Cherokee Tragedy

 Description: A sympathetic and researched account of the leaders that signed the Cherokee removal treaty in attempts to salvage the Cherokees and their lives by removing them to the West.

 Title: Trail of Tears

 Description: After much research the author has created a heart-stirring story of the tragedy of the Cherokee Trail of Tears which puts one into the time and place of that tragic time with a sense of authenticity and accuracy.

 - President Andrew Jackson's Case for the Removal Act, December 8, 1830

 - Indians Unite Against a Senator Despite His Grip on Tribal Funds

 March Featured Items

 This volume indexes those Cherokee living east of the Mississippi River, and were recorded on the eastern Cherokee rolls.